protesilaos/my-website/_interpretations/2022-08-20-memphis-between.md

 predicated on what has been.
 However, the cosmos is ever-lasting.
 Time is pertinent to items whose presence is temporary.
 For the cosmos as such, time is irrelevant.
 Such is the implication of it being
 ever-lasting: it always is.
 There is no past, no future.
-It is a simply present: a total presence.
+It is simply
+present: a total presence.

 [ Read/watch: [Cosmos, Logos, and the living universe](https://protesilaos.com/books/2022-02-05-cosmos-logos-living-universe/) ]

 The "between" is the innocuous lie we all arrive at intuitively.
 Who I was yesterday, what my plans are for tomorrow...
 I can understand the analytical constructs of past, present, and future, ultimately taking them as universal constants.
-Yet I know all-too-well that I cannot live in either the past or the future.
+Still, I know all-too-well that I cannot live in either the past or the future.
 Behold the lie right in front of me!
 All I can ever do is be present.
 This is not a matter of choice.
 My condition as human, my condition as a _presence_, imposes as much.

 We sometimes cling on to the past.
 Perhaps to the "good old days" of yesteryear which provide a stark contrast to the particularities of our dystopic locus.
 Or we daydream of what is yet to transpire, as we find solace in the escape from the immediate into the possible.
-Yet even the strongest attachment of this kind cannot refashion our actuality.
+Even the strongest attachment of this kind cannot refashion our actuality.
 The past or future can only be lived in the present.
 The mind may travel wherever it wants, though its phantasmagoric journey is one of